 Be sure to check with your doctor before taking any new OTC medications.
 They should confirm that your prescribed medications won’t interact with any OTC option that you’re considering.

-Unlike mild to moderate forms of RA, severe stages can be completely debilitating.
-Severe joint damage can cause noticeable mobility issues, and your pain and discomfort may be at an all-time high.
+Unlike mild to moderate forms of RA, severe stages can be debilitating.
+Severe joint damage can cause noticeable mobility issues, and high levels of pain and discomfort.

 Treating severe RA